Camp++, the fifth H.A.C.K. camp

 Coordinates: N 47° 45′ 2″ E 18° 5′ 38″

-By car: M1 motorway is recommended from Budapest, Bratislava and Vienna as well.
-You have to take exit no. 85 towards Komárom, and route 13 leads you there.
+By car: M1 motorway is recommended from Budapest, Bratislava, and Vienna as well.
+You have to take exit no. 85 towards Komárom and route 13 leads you there.
 You have to purchase a vignette for M1, the cheapest option is 10 days for vehicles under 3.5t, which costs 2975 HUF.
 Motorway vignettes are virtual, they can be bought on-line with credit card payment on numerous sites.

 A cheaper alternative is route 1, which goes directly through Komárom, but the speed limit is 50 km/h within towns, and 90 km/h elsewhere, in contrast with 130 km/h on the motorway.
 Cars can be parked on-site, including caravans.

 By plane (via Budapest): While there is a train stop called Ferihegy which matches the old name of the airport, the train stop itself is at the old terminal, which no longer receives passenger flights.
 The cheapest option is to take the bus 200E to the end of the line, Kőbánya-Kispest, where you can change both to trains and metro line M3.
-You can change between M3 and M2 at Deák Ferenc tér with a single ticket, see further instructions for travelling by train below.
+You can change between M3 and M2 at Deák Ferenc tér with a single ticket, see further instructions for traveling by train below.

 By train (from/via Budapest): The train takes about 80 minutes from Budapest to Komárom, with express trains departing from Budapest Keleti (pályaudvar), others from Budapest Déli (pályaudvar) – international trains arrive in former, the two are directly connected by metro line M2.

 Train tickets cost 1860 HUF for normal, 2010 HUF for express trains.
 The timetable can be seen and tickets can be booked on-line at MÁV-Start.